kasper-piskorski/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 };
 ```

 When adding rules such as those defined above with Graql, we simply use an `insert` statement, and load the rules, saved as a *.gql* file, into the graph in a standard manner, much as for an ontology.

-The above defined rules correspond to the following definition of Prolog/Datalog clauses:
+Defining the above rules in terms of predicates and assuming left-to-right directionality of the roles, we can summarise them in the implication form as:

 ```
-R1: ancestor(X, Y) :- parent(X, Y)
+R1: parent(X, Y) → ancestor(X, Y)
-R2: ancestor(X, Y) :- parent(X, Z), ancestor(Z, Y)
+R2: parent(X, Z) ∧ ancestor(Z, Y) → ancestor(X, Y)
 ```

 ## Allowed Graql Constructs in Rules
 The tables below summarise Graql constructs that are allowed to appear in LHS
 and RHS of rules.

+We define atomic queries as queries that contain at most one potentially rule-resolvable statement.
+That means atomic queries contain at most one statement that can potentially appear in the right-hand-side of any rule.

 ### Queries